zooxyt/scheme-tutorial/chapters/06_numeric_procedures.md

-A float-point number multiply by an integer number evaluates to a float-point number because the float-point numbers could also represent some integers, roughly speaking, the float-point numbers has the abbility of integer numbers.
-This automatic convertion happens as above is called "type promotion"
+A float-point number multiply by an integer number evaluates to a float-point number because the float-point numbers could also represent some integers, roughly speaking, the float-point numbers has the ability of integer numbers.
+This automatic conversion happens as above is called "type promotion"

-The result of division 15.0 by 3 evaluates to "5.0" instead of an integer "5", this is because of there is no such an "inverse operation" for type promotuon that will automatically executed.
+The result of division 15.0 by 3 evaluates to "5.0" instead of an integer "5", this is because of there is no such an "inverse operation" for type promotion that will automatically executed.